Kissamey Epicenter, Benin

 The Hunger Project defines self-reliance to be when community members are confident and have the capacity and skills to act as agents of their own development.
-A community demonstrates its self-reliance by showing progress in the eight goals of our gender-focused, community-led development approach, the Epicenter Strategy.
+A community demonstrates its self-reliance by showing progress in the nine goals of our gender-focused, community-led development approach, the Epicenter Strategy.

 The measure of community self-reliance is based on indicators that evaluate progress in all integrated, epicenter-level program areas.
 This diverse set of indicators (about 50) measure program outputs (the immediate results of each activity), outcomes (the changes in communities as a result of the interventions) and impacts (long-term widespread changes) in order to assess each epicenter’s path to sustainability.

 In order to measure self-reliance, three elements are required: indicators (a guide to what information should be examined), data (the information itself) and targets (thresholds that we expect to see met by the data).
 More on each below.